rbustalino/my_project/README.md

-## This are the steps on how to install or the requirements needed of the app this must be created using the github file creation facility
+## This are the steps on how to install or the requirements needed of the app using the github file creation facility

 ### Create Remote Repository on GitHub.com